reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

   - Pre-trained on ImageNet-21k.
   - Added Adaptive Average Pooling to minimize overfitting.
   - **Fully Connected Layers:**
-    - First Layer: 128 neurons, ReLU activation.
+    - Connected Layer: 128 neurons, ReLU activation.
     - Linear layer with 4 output neurons (corresponding to our four classes).

 The following table lists the hyperparameters used in our model: